How A Regular Scalp Conditioning Routine Can Level-Up Your Hair Game for Good

-Are you stuck in a hair rut with shiny ends, but a dry scalp?
+Posted on October 22, 2024 Written by: 100% PURE®Are you stuck in a hair knot with shiny ends, but a dry scalp?
 It’s easy to forget about your scalp when it comes to conditioning, but that could be a big miss for optimal hair health.
 Thin or fine hair types would probably gasp at the idea of conditioning their roots and scalp (“my hair would get SO greasy!”), but there’s an option out there for every scalp and every hair type.
 We’ll tell you why to opt in for a regular scalp conditioning routine, how to choose a conditioner for your hair type, and more!

 Why Should You Condition Your Scalp?

 We all know about conditioning our ends, but our scalp?
-Once considered taboo, stylists would advise us to only apply conditioner from ends to ears.
-This method will leave you with softened, relaxed ends -- but sad, frizzy roots.
+Once considered taboo, stylists would advise us to only apply conditioner from our ears to our ends.
+This method will leave you with softened, relaxed ends, but sad, frizzy roots.
 Remember this: a healthy scalp means healthy hair.
 The more TLC you give to your scalp, the healthier your hair will grow.
 This means spreading the same love that you apply to your ends, to your roots.

 Which Scalp Conditioner Should You Use?